How many pages can Claude read?

 Claude can read up to 100 pages per PDF for visual analysis, with a 30MB file size limit.
 Files that exceed either limit trigger a “PDF too large to process” error.
 In Claude Code, you’ll also hit practical issues on PDFs as small as 5MB when the extracted text overflows the context window.

-These are hard limits — they don’t change based on your plan or Claude Code version.
+These are hard limits.
+They don’t change based on your plan or Claude Code version.
 To read larger PDFs, you need a tool that breaks the document into pieces Claude can handle.
-That’s what this post is about.

 Claude.ai supports multiple file attachments per message, with each file subject to the 30MB / 100-page limit.
 Claude Code has no fixed file count, but every PDF still has to fit through the same per-file ceiling.